 Allocations are calculated based on the total unmet dollar amount for Priority 1-3 projects.
 Included in the allocation calculation are all resubmitted "set aside" projects that were submitted in January 2020 under the initial FEMA PA Match NOI (all Priorities are allowed).
-If the unmet need exceeds funding available, allocations are calculated by funding all set aside projects first and with all other non-set aside unmet need budgets by

-Eligible Applicant funded proportionally based on provided eligible projects.
-If projects submitted under the NOI total less than \$36,154,651, HCD reserves the right to provide partial funding to Eligible Applicants, open another NOI round, and/or reprogram Infrastructure Program funds.
+If the unmet need exceeds funding available, allocations are calculated by funding all set aside projects first and with all other non-set aside unmet need budgets by Eligible Applicant funded proportionally based on provided eligible projects.
+HCD reserves the right to provide partial funding to Eligible Applicants, increase select Eligible Applicant allocations to ensure project feasibility, open another NOI round, and/or reprogram Infrastructure Program funds.
+Allocations will not exceed the unmet need amount submitted under the NOI.